Interactions of Neutrino Wave Packets: Neutrino Interaction as a Lattice Problem

-For example, if we chose the region $a=-\pi/4$, $b=\pi/4$ (a quarter of the circle) for $M\gg1$, then $|\mathcal{P}_\angle|=M/2$, showing that the coherently summed survival probability $n(\mathcal{P}_\angle)=|1+e^{-itG'M}|^2/4$ is nonvanishing in the continuum limit.
-We can familiarize ourselves with this result by analogy with cross sections in scattering theory; recall that there we generally need to integrate over finite ranges of momentum for the final result to be nonvanishing as well.
+For example, if we chose the region $a=-\pi/4$, $b=\pi/4$ (a quarter of the circle) for $M\gg1$, then $|\mathcal{P}_\angle|=M/2$, showing that the coherently summed survival probability $n(\mathcal{P}_\angle)=|1+e^{-itG'M}|^2/4$ is nonvanishing in the continuum limit. {In principle, we can consider this volume $|\mathcal{P}_\angle|$ a wave packet size in the angle of an outgoing neutrino's momentum, over whose basis states we have summed coherently to obtain a finite result.} We can familiarize ourselves with this result by analogy with cross sections in scattering theory; recall that there we generally need to integrate over finite ranges of momentum for the final result to be nonvanishing as well.